ArronJablonowski/threatHunt_pcaps/README.md

 ## Functions

-The script includes several functions that can be executed individually.
+The script includes several functions that can be enabled/disabled *(#comment out)* at the bottom of the file.
 Here are the main functions:

 - **getStrangePorts**: Analyzes ports and outputs results to `./strangeports`.
 - **getBadCountryCodes**: Identifies GeoIP data from 'bad' countries (CN, RU, NK) and outputs results to `./badCountryGeoIP`.